KULeuven-COSIC/master-truncation/README.md

 # MaSTer benchmark
+All modifications and contributions to this repository are licensed under the same terms as the original code, as specified in the License.txt file.

 To run the benchmarks reported in paper: MaSTer: Maliciously Secure Truncation for Replicated Secret Sharing without pre-processing, follow these steps: